Multiscale Adaptive Inference on Conditional Moment Inequalities: Monte Carlo

 \section{Monte Carlo}

 We perform monte carlos with several designs based on a median regression model with potentially endogenously missing data.
 We consider a missing data model where the conditional median of $W_i^*$ given $X_i$ is given by $q_{1/2}(W_i^*|X_i)=\theta_1+\theta_2 X_i$, and $W_i^*$ is missing for some observations.
-Letting $W_i^H=W_i^*$ when $W_i^*$ is observed and $\infty$ otherwise, this leads to the conditional moment inequality $E[I(\theta_1+\theta_2 X_i\le W_i^H)-1/2|X_i]\ge 0$ a.s. (in practice, one would form another inequality based on a lower bound for $W_i^*$ of $-\infty$ when $W_i^*$ is not observed, but we focus on a single moment inequality in the monte carlos for simplicity).
+Letting $W_i^H=W_i^*$ when $W_i^*$ is observed and $\infty$ otherwise, this leads to the conditional moment inequality $E[I(\theta_1+\theta_2 X_i\le W_i^H)-1/2|X_i]\ge 0$ a.s.
+(In practice, one would form another inequality based on a lower bound for $W_i^*$ of $-\infty$ when $W_i^*$ is not observed, but we focus on a single moment inequality here for simplicity.
+We explore the consequences of including other moments later in this section.)

 In each design, we simulate the data from a median regression given by $W_i^*=\theta_1^*+\theta_2^* X_i+u$ for some $(\theta_1^*,\theta_2^*)$ where $u\sim \text{unif}(-1,1)$ and $X_i\sim \text{unif}(0,1)$.
 We then set $W_i^*$ to be missing with probability $p(X_i)$ independently of $W_i^*$ for some function $p(x)$ (note that, while we generate the data using a parameter value that satisfies missingness at random, the test is designed to give confidence regions that are robust to the failure of this assumption).
 We consider 3 designs with $\theta_1^*=\theta_2^*=0$ and $p(x)$ given as follows for each design: